bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 Module is the collection of DI & AOP bindings.
 It forms application.

-BEAR.Sunday doesn't have any *global* application config file nor `Config` class.
+BEAR.Sunday doesn't have an *global* application config file nor Config class.
-Instead, Give function specific config value to each `Module` in constructor parameters.
-Pull nothing, Even in configuration.
+Instead of pulling the config values from factory class, Inject them to each Module in `AppModule` constructor.

-`AppModule` (`/src/Module/AppModule.php`) is a root module.
-We can`install()` various modules to extends functions, or to change behavior by `override()`
+`AppModule` (src/Module/AppModule.php) is a root module.
+We `install()` all required module here.
+Binding can be changed by `override()`.

 {% highlight php %}
 <?php